Cyd Notter

 August 14, 2022 By Cyd Notter

-Desiring sugar is quite natural!
+Having a desire for sugar is quite natural.
 We have built-in taste buds for salt, sugar, bitterness, sour, and fat.

-But there are MANY sources of sugar.
-The natural sugars found in whole plant foods promote health, while the added sugars found in refined, processed foods promote weight gain, inflammation, insulin resistance, and can even damage our arteries.
+The natural sugars found in whole plant foods such as dates and fruits promote health, while the added sugars found in refined, processed foods promote weight gain, inflammation, insulin resistance, diabetes, heart disease and other major illnesses.

 How much sugar are we eating?